 We'll let you get to it now—we hope you find this California box as dreamy as we do!

 Did you take some photos for the 'gram while enjoying this box?
-Please tag us @curdbox, along with our cheese and pairing partners @pointreyescheese, @bellwetherfarms, @sante_nuts@sutterbuttesaoliveoil and @napacellarswine.
+Please tag us @curdbox, along with our cheese and pairing partners @pointreyescheese, @bellwetherfarms, @sante_nuts, @sutterbuttesaoliveoil and @napacellarswine.
 We love to see our cheese lovers enjoying their boxes!